PyTechDrae/data-structures-and-algorithms/code-challenges/javaChallenges/README.md

 *Insert After*: Compare the targetValue to the values of the current head and tail.
-If it is the head set the head's pointer to the newNode and the heads previous pointer to the pointer of the new node.
+If it is the head set the head's pointer to the newNodeand the heads previous pointer to the pointer of the new node.
 If the targetValue matches with the tail, set the current tail to be the newValue.

 *Delete*: If target value is either the head or tail, set the current heads pointer to null or set